-You would need an app if you wanted to enforce a minimum order amount, or to code (or hire someone to code) a minimum on the cart page.
+You will need an app if you want to enforce a minimum order amount or to code (or hire someone to code) a minimum on the cart page.

 One thing that is not a pro or a con is that your inventory would be separate from your retail store.
 This could be a good thing, as you don’t want to run out of stock for wholesalers, and you may want to order or create more product based on their orders.
-If you do need inventory to sync between your two shops, it looks like Stitch Labs can manage this.
+If you do need inventory to sync between your two shops, there are store sync apps to manage this.

 We evaluate each of our client’s needs and decide if any of the above options will be a good solution for them, or if something custom should be built.
 We like to err on the side of caution with all customizations.
-One of the best things about using Shopify is being able to rely on your site to continue working as expected, and relaxing while Shopify upgrades your store behind the scenes.
-Any special customizations that must be coded by a developer can interfere with this process.
+One of the best things about using Shopify is being able to rely on your site to continue working as expected and relaxing while Shopify upgrades your store behind the scenes.

 Interested in giving this a try yourself?

-Let me know if you’d like our help with this!
+Let me know if you’d like our help with wholesale accounts on Shopify!
 It would be great to be able to offer your clients a smooth purchasing experience on your professional-looking site.
 If you have any questions or comments about selling wholesale on Shopify, add them to the comments below!

 Newsletter Sign Up